 The delays are the second time the investigation has been thrown off track by confidential-data issues.

-Earlier in the case, business secrets were disclosed when the EU regulator shared information on the antitrust file with the banks in the probe, plus data provider Markit Group Ltd. and the International Swaps & Derivatives Association.
+Earlier in the case, business secrets were disclosed when the EU regulator shared information on the antitrust file with the lenders in the probe, plus the International Swaps & Derivatives Association and Markit Group Ltd., the data provider controlled by Wall Street banks.

 Company lawyers failed to redact the private information, the commission said.
 After the unintended data leak was discovered, recipients were told by the EU to destroy the information without reading it.